silentwraith03/Taskify/README.md

 ## Project Overview
 This is a simple tasks website built using the Flask web framework.
 The website allows users to create, update, and delete tasks.
-Users can also mark tasks as completed and view a list of all tasks.

 ## Features
 * Create new tasks.
 * Update existing tasks.
 * Delete tasks.
-* Mark tasks as completed.
 * View a list of all tasks.

 ## Prerequisites